 You can choose to disable one or all of the smart filters or move them to a lower order, in case it conflicts with any of your custom filters.

-Filter recommendations are shown as a collapsible tab at the bottom of Filters page.
-The recommendations sections of the Filters automatically suggests you Filters with predefined Conditions and Actions, based on your email addresses, email aliases and the Groups in which you are a member.
+Filter recommendations are shown as a collapsible tab at the bottom of the Filters page.
+The recommendations sections of the Filters automatically suggest you Filters with predefined Conditions and Actions, based on your email addresses, email aliases, and the Groups in which you are a member.

-You can customise your filter preferences by clicking on the icon across each filter.
+You can customize your filter preferences by clicking on the icon across each filter.
 After making the necessary edits here, you can save your filter.